Center of excellence: United Kingdom

-Business
+Business and technology

-Walmart is designating certain employee healthcare venues as Centers of Excellence.
-In 2013, several regions of the country (Dallas-Fort Worth; Northern Arkansas; Orlando, FL) Walmart is offering employees free treatment when they use the designated Centers of Excellence.
-Treatments are administered to covered employees, who travel to the Centers, along with a caregiver, for a course of treatment at the center.
+Walmart is designating certain employee healthcare venues as centers of excellence.
+In 2013, several regions of the country (Dallas-Fort Worth; Northern Arkansas; Orlando, FL) Walmart is offering employees free treatment when they use the designated CoEs.
+Treatments are administered to covered employees, who travel to the centers, along with a caregiver, for a course of treatment at the center.
 Depending on the budgetary outcome, Walmart will be sharing its operational results with other employers, as a method of controlling its healthcare costs.

-Ford Motor Company has announced a battery center of excellence, meant to centralize a cross-functional team to accelerate the development of battery and battery cell technology.
+Ford Motor Company opened its Ford Ion Park battery center of excellence, meant to centralize a cross-functional team to accelerate the development of battery and battery cell technology.
 Electrical batteries would then serve as the basis for all-electric vehicles.
-The Center of Excellence is called Ford Ion Park.

-Northrop Grumman has invested in its Manned Aircraft Design Center of Excellence in Melbourne, Florida.
-This investment uses modeling and simulation tools at the Center of Excellence which predict the performance of its test-bed aircraft, as a method for reducing risk during the process of developing the B-21.
+Northrop Grumman has invested in a manned aircraft design center of excellence in Melbourne, Florida.
+It uses modeling and simulation tools at the center of excellence which predict the performance of its test-bed aircraft, as a method for reducing risk during the process of developing the B-21.
+In 2013, it designated five centres for excellence in the U.S.

-Huntington Ingalls Industries is building out an Unmanned Systems Center of Excellence, which is working on Boeing's project for the Navy's Extra Large Unmanned Undersea Vehicle.
+Huntington Ingalls Industries is building out an Unmanned Systems center of excellence, which is working on Boeing's project for the Navy's Extra Large Unmanned Undersea Vehicle.